Anandamide for cannabis – can cannabis replace this cannabinoid?

 Promising Cannabis Studies for Autistic Children

 That’s not to say there isn’t good research happening in humans.
-As many parents of autistic children can attest, there is solid evidence that an endocannabinoid deficiency can be mitigated by cannabis itself.
 An Israeli study on children with autism found that eighty percent of those treated with a high-CBD form of cannabis showed very encouraging results.
 Not only did the children behave better and show fewer problematic actions, they also reported an easier time assimilating to their environments and much improved communicative abilities.
 For a non-curable social disease, that’s a gold mine.

 Autism affects about one percent of the population, making it a problem in nearly every school and every town in America.
 Many children with autism have difficulties expressing and dealing with emotions like frustration, anger, and fear.
-All of which can be greatly helped along by CBD oil’s calming effects.
+The calming effects of CBD oil may help these symptoms.
 There is even some idea that the repetitive behaviors of children with autism — flapping of hands, rocking back and forth or arranging and rearranging objects, for example — could be calmed by cannabis in the same way it causes seizures to dissipate.

 Another key marker of autism is sleeping disorder, for which cannabis may also provide much-needed relief.
 In short, there seems to be a lot of overlap between what cannabis can alleviate and the difficulties that autism manifests.
 Understanding autism as an endocannabinoid deficiency caused by a lack of anandamide makes a lot of sense.